twistlock/docs/api/descriptions/tas-droplets/download_get.md

-Downloads all Tanzu Application Service (TAS) droplets.
+Downloads scan reports for Tanzu Application Service (TAS) droplets in CSV format.

 This endpoint maps to the CSV hyperlink in **Monitor > Vulnerabilities > VMware Tanzu blobstore** in the Console UI.